-- (3) The Company did not own any common stock at December 31, 2020 or 2019. - (4) The Company did not own any preferred stock at December 31, 2020 or 2019. - (5) The Company did not have any mortgage loans at December 31, 2020 or 2019. - (6) The Company did not have any investments in subsidiaries, controlled or affiliated companies at December 31, 2020 or 2019. - (7) The Company did not have any investments in any joint ventures, partnerships and limited liability companies at December 31, 2020 or 2019. - (8) The Company did not have any derivatives at December 31, 2020 or 2019. - (9) Aggregate Health Policy Reserves and Related Expenses
+(3) Common Stocks

+The Company did not own any common stock at December 31, 2021 or 2020.

+(4) Preferred Stocks

+The Company did not own any preferred stock at December 31, 2021 or 2020.

+(5) Mortgage Loans

+The Company did not have any mortgage loans at December 31, 2021 or 2020.

+(6) Loan-Backed and Structured Securities

+The Company did not have any loan-backed and structured securities at December 31, 2021 or 2020.

+(7) Investments in Subsidiaries, Controlled or Affiliated Companies

+The Company did not have any investments in subsidiaries, controlled or affiliated companies at December 31, 2021 or 2020.

+(8) Investments in Joint Ventures, Partnerships and Limited Liability Companies

+The Company did not have any investments in any joint ventures, partnerships and limited liability companies at December 31, 2021 or 2020.

+(9) Derivatives

+The Company did not have any derivatives at December 31, 2021 or 2020.

+(10) Aggregate Health Policy Reserves and Related Expenses

 Premium deficiency reserves ("PDR") are recognized when it is probable that the expected future hospital and medical costs, including maintenance costs, will exceed anticipated future premiums and reinsurance recoveries on existing contracts.
-Anticipated investment income is considered in the calculation of any PDR.
-For purposes of calculating a

-PDR, contracts are grouped in a manner consistent with the method of acquiring, servicing and measuring the profitability of such contracts.
+Anticipated investment income is not considered in the calculation of any PDR.
+For purposes of calculating a PDR, contracts are grouped in a manner consistent with the method of acquiring, servicing and measuring the profitability of such contracts.

 Unearned premium reserves ("UEP") are recognized for premiums that are recorded by the Company that have not been earned as of the statement date.
-The Company had no UEP at December 31, 2020 or 2019.
+The Company had no UEP at December 31, 2021 or 2020.

 The Company is required to make premium rebate payments to customers that are enrolled under certain health insurance policies if specific minimum annual medical loss ratios ("MLR") were not met in the prior year.
-The Company had no MLR rebates at December 31, 2019.
-The Company's results for full year 2020 include estimates of \$1,089,314 of minimum MLR rebates, which were included in aggregate health policy reserves in the Statutory Statements of Liabilities and Capital and Surplus.
+The Company's results for full year 2021 and 2020 include estimates of \$1,223,761 and \$1,089,314, respectively, of minimum MLR rebates, which were included in aggregate health policy reserves in the Statutory Statements of Liabilities and Capital and Surplus.

 For Medicare plans, the Company's annual contract with Centers for Medicare & Medicaid Services ("CMS") provides a risk-sharing arrangement to limit exposure to unexpected expenses.
 The risk-sharing arrangement provides a risk corridor whereby the amount the Company received in premiums from members and CMS based on its annual bid is compared to actual drug costs incurred during the contract year.
-Based on the risk corridor provision and Part D activity-to-date, estimated risk-sharing payables of \$87,053 were recorded in aggregate health policy reserves in the Statutory Statements of Liabilities, Capital and Surplus at December 31, 2020.
-No estimated risk-sharing payables were recorded at December 31, 2019.
+Based on the risk corridor provision and Part D activity-to-date, estimated risk-sharing payables of \$512,282 and \$87,053 were included in aggregate health policy reserves in the Statutory Statements of Liabilities, Capital and Surplus at December 31, 2021 and 2020, respectively.